 4. Mirror Box Therapy

 This therapy may help you recover from hand paralysis after brain injury.

 To practice mirror therapy, place a mirror over your affected hand and then perform some hand therapy exercises with your non-paralyzed hand.
 This activates mirror neurons in the premotor cortex, the part of the brain that controls movement.

 Essentially, mirror therapy tricks the brain into thinking it is moving your paralyzed hand, which activates neuroplasticity.
-Surprisingly, you may notice your affected hand starting to twitch or move in response.
+Surprisingly, after consistent practice, you may notice your affected hand starting to twitch or move in response.
 If this does not happen at first, it may come with time.

 This therapy is only effective if you have one strong side, however.
-If paralysis affects both sides of your body, the other treatments we suggested may be more appropriate.
+If paralysis affects both sides of your body, the other treatments we suggested will be more appropriate.